 Like many other state and local governments, Arizona has its own disorderly conduct statute.
 It outlines what actions constitute a disorderly conduct arrest, as well as the requirements for the prosecutor to prove their case.
 Below, we include an outline of the disorderly conduct laws in Arizona.

-According to Arizona law, disorderly conduct is defined as the following acts.
+According to Arizona law, disorderly conduct includes the following acts.

 Someone intends to commit a breach of the peace in a neighborhood, of a family, or of a person.
 Additionally, they must have knowledge that they are engaging in such conduct.